 A. Assignments.

-Trials and RFO hearings with time limits over 40 minutes may be assigned to any judicial officer in the family law department or a trial department.
-This assignment will be made by the supervising judge of the family court, or his or her designee, as a master calendar assignment.
+- 1. Trials and RFO hearings with time limits over 40 minutes may be assigned to any judicial officer in the family law department or a trial department.
+This assignment will be made by the supervising judge of the family court, or his or her designee, as a master calendar assignment. - 2.
+If necessary, post appeal remands will be made by the supervising judge of the family court, or his or her designee, as a master calendar assignment.